StrikingLoo/strikingloo.github.io/_posts/2022-08-10-reflections-digital-gardening.md

 There is also a big emphasis in most of the online digital gardening / note making community in networked thought: link your new notes to as many existing notes as possible, and find patterns and connections between concepts you learn.
 I don't do this as much, as I don't think there is that much value in linking (I especially dislike the idea of automatic backlinks for notes, and [some in the zettelkasten community agree](/wiki/archiving#ideas-from-backlinks-are-bad-links)).

-Instead, I prefer to take a slightly **monolitical approach**, where I write big notes of 500\~1000 lines or more for a single topic, and make each atomic idea a paragraph or subheading.
+Instead, I prefer to take a slightly **monolithic approach**, where I write big notes of 500\~1000 lines or more for a single topic, and make each atomic idea a paragraph or subheading.
 If necessary, I can then just link to headings through their *id* instead of the whole note -like my link to the zettelkasten section of my wiki just now-.

 I'm not saying it's better, it just works better for me.
 I'd rather be able to review a whole subject in a few minutes by reading a single page instead of opening a hundred tabs every time.
-This is the part where I tell you to @ me in Twitter or hackernews and tell me what you prefer doing and how you think it works better, because I love hearing about other people's methodologies.
+This is the part where I tell you to @ me in Twitter or HackerNews and tell me what you prefer doing and how you think it works better, because I love hearing about other people's methodologies.

 I think if I was more writing or content-generation oriented instead of writing notes for future search, making more atomic notes and linking them could be better, but then each note itself would be further from being an essay.